 Debt forgiveness in the case of PPP loans will not count as income on tax filings.
 This is an exception in the act to avoid penalizing businesses that needed help from the loan.

-The paycheck protection program loan is intended to relieve the downward economic pressure on small businesses during the COVID-19 virus pandemic.
+The Paycheck Protection Program loan is intended to relieve the downward economic pressure on small businesses during the COVID-19 pandemic.
 Small businesses can get payroll, utility, and rent or mortgage expenses covered by the loan, which can later be forgiven, converting effectively into a grant.
+For those that have already received a PPP loan, the latest stimulus package has authorized businesses to receive a second PPP loan.